apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ViewFsOverloadScheme.md

 </property>
 ```

-Let's consider the following operations to understand to where these operations will be delegated based on mount links.
+Let's consider the following operations to understand where these operations will be delegated based on mount links.

   *Op1:* Create a file with the the path `hdfs://mycluster/user/fileA`, then physically this file will be created at `hdfs://mycluster/user/fileA`.
 This delegation happened based on the first configuration parameter in above configurations.
 Here `/user` mapped to `hdfs://mycluster/user/`.